nathanjhood/cmodule/README.md

     "version": "0.0.1"
 ```

 Replace the team and project names accordingly.
-Using the "@<team_name>" part of the name entry helps to avoid naming collisions with the rest of the existing npm registry.
-PLEASE NOTE that once you publish a package under a certain version number, you are able to "unpublish" and remove this package from npm; however, there appears to be no way to ever reclaim the same combination of <package name> with <version number> ever again, even if the package itself has been unpublished and removed from the registry.
+Using the "\@\<team_name\>" part of the name entry helps to avoid naming collisions with the rest of the existing npm registry.
+PLEASE NOTE that once you publish a package under a certain version number, you are able to "unpublish" and remove this package from npm; however, there appears to be no way to ever reclaim the same combination of \<package name\> with \<version number\> ever again, even if the package itself has been unpublished and removed from the registry.

 To clean the directory before publishing to the npm registry, run;